 Accept the magical world around you and welcome it into your garden.
 It doesn't matter how big or small it is.
 Whether you are charmed with a "back 40", a fantastically witch-y cottage garden, a "postage stamp" city plot or even an apartment balcony; you can always add in a little bit of nature - usually more than you think once you get started!
 Prepare to be amazed at how special life becomes when your home becomes a safe haven for fairies to congregate and play.

 Meadow Sweet Grove © V. Buchanan 2018 / edited 2020

 Easter continues at Meadow Sweet Grove!
 How could it not with lovely fresh eggs, courtesy of our neighbours and their urban backyard chickens?
-The lovely hues of these eggs are their natural colours - there was no need to dye these for the Easter display!
-And I think the vintage glass egg cups (a great score scouted out and snatched up by my mother-in-law) provide the perfect pairing.
+The lovely hues of these eggs are their natural colours - so there was no need to dye these beauties for our Easter display.
+I think the glass egg cups (a great vintage score scouted out by my mother-in-law); provide the perfect pairing for this little trio.